orionsbelt-battlegrounds/battle-engine-ai/README.md

 * Each unit has it own movement cost
 * Splitting a combat unit costs the double of its movement cost
 * Rotating costs 1 movement point
-* Attacking costs 1 movement point
+* Attacking costs 1 movement point, and the unit can't do anything else on the current turn